 Is the Instant Pot overrated?
 I used to think so back in 2017.
 Now I can tell you that Instant Pot trend has surpassed a slow cooker trend by 300% in the last 5 years.
 I think both appliances are to stay in our kitchens for decades to come.
 Same with an air fryer.

 Yes, you can, in my personal opinion.
 I have done it many-many times, common sense.
 Instant Pot is equipped with up to 13 safety mechanisms, so one of them will kick in and shut it off if food is “burning” and you are not home.
+Find out 16 other common Instant Pot mistakes and how to troubleshoot them.

 You can either use regular pot glass/metal lid that fits snuggly on top.
 You can also buy Instant Pot glass lid for your 3, 6 or 8 quart Instant Pot, but if you can rummage through your pot drawers and find the right size, it’s basically the same.
 Or use the actual Instant Pot lid but make sure the release valve is set to Venting.